Kajak

 Today we can do it!
 Galati to Sulina 🇷🇴 - we did the last 150 km in one go and proved a record endurance of 17 hours in the kayak.
 An absolute record for us to have covered the distance in 24 days! 🏆

-Long-distance tour project 2,600 kilometers along the Danube in 24 days
+Project long-distance tour 2,600 Danube kilometers in 24 days

-They set out from Ulm (where the Danube becomes navigable) in early July, crossing eight countries - Germany, Austria, Slovakia, Hungary, Croatia, Serbia, Bulgaria and Romania - and four capitals - Vienna, Bratislava, Budapest and Belgrade - and arriving the Black Sea estuary in Sulina in record time, with minimal means, isolated from society, just paddling and with a tent for the night on the banks of the Danube.
+They set off from Ulm (where the Danube becomes navigable) in early July, crossing eight countries - Germany, Austria, the Slovakia, Hungary, Croatia, Serbia, Bulgaria and Romania - and four capitals - Vienna, Bratislava, Budapest and Belgrade - and reach the Black Sea estuary in Sulina in record time, with minimal means, isolated from society, only paddling and with a tent for the night on the banks of the Danube.